HiveMQ Cloud Console

 The Confluent integration supports throughput up to 250 MB/second.
 MQTT messages are sent with QoS 0 by default.

-• To enable the Confluent integration, select Create.
+• To enable the Confluent integration, select Save Configuration.

 Creation of the integration can take a few minutes.